How to Make Ghee

 Homemade ghee is delicious, easy to make and cheaper than what you can buy in the store.
 Watch the tutorial video to see for yourself!

 Here’s my first video in my new place!
 I’m excited to finally shoot videos in an actual kitchen (rather than a basement studio), but will admit it’s gonna take me a while to get the lighting dialed in.
 There’s no natural light in my kitchen and standard overhead lights are a no-no for video, given that they produce an orange tone and unfriendly shadows.
 Sorta oompa loompa-ish.

 So just when I had this video thing figured out, I get to start all over in my new place.
 Never a dull moment, right?

-Click the image below to see how to make ghee:
+Watch the video to learn how to make ghee:

 So let’s chat about how to make ghee.
 But first, here’s a few answer to questions you might have:

 Ghee is similar to clarified butter, where all the milk solids are removed, but it’s cooked just a tad bit longer.
 Those extra couple of minutes allow the milk solids on the bottom of the pan to begin to brown, which gives ghee a slightly different, more nutty flavor profile to clarified butter.

 Sort of.
 I know that’s not a definitive response, but it depends on your level of sensitivity.
 And honestly, how well it’s been cooked.
 Yes, the milk solids are removed, but unless it’s been tested to be 100% casein free, I’d be remiss to claim it as dairy-free.
 Invariably some microscopic milk proteins may remain.
 Now, in saying that, most folks who are dairy sensitive (to lactose and casein) find they don’t have any problems with ghee.
 But it’s something you’ll have to try for yourself.

 What are the benefits of ghee (read: why do I love it so much)?